AdoptOpenJDK/openjdk-virtual-images/README.md

 Usage
 =====

+Follow the below instructions in order to able spin off an VM running Ubuntu (Guest OS) with OpenJDK sources on it, running on the below Host OS.

 ### Linux

-Follow the below instructions in order to able to use this repo (the cookbook & recipes in this repo) to build and update your OpenJDK VM running on Ubuntu using VirtualBox.

  1) Download Virtualbox 4.2.xx (this version is necessary for Vagrant to run correctly) from: